team-telnyx/telnyx-client-examples/audio-call-control/README.md

-# Audio Call Control
+# Call Center Example

-Example app that shows how to make programmable phone calls to and from PSTN numbers, using a WebRTC client.
+Example app that shows how to make programmable phone calls to and from one PSTN number, to/from multiple WebRTC clients.

 ## Telnyx Portal setup